RFC1918-hub/contrast/_posts/threathunting/2021-06-24-Threathunting-PowerShell-remoting-for-lateral-movement.md

 > Logon ID:	0x64D3D4

-We are able to see all child process will have a parent image of  *wsmprovhost.exe*.
+We can see that call new process being spawned will have a parent image of *wsmprovhost.exe*.

 *whoami.exe* process being spawned: